-Lawsuit Alleges That Paypal Diverted Donations To Different Charities
+Lawsuit Alleges That PayPal Diverted Donations To Different Charities

 America

-Lawsuit Alleges That Paypal Diverted Donations To Different Charities
+Lawsuit Alleges That PayPal Diverted Donations To Different Charities

 A class action lawsuit filed in Illinois on Tuesday alleges that PayPal misled tens of thousands of people about charitable donations made on the company's platform.